billingb/bowling-scorer/README.md

 code clean.
 JSHint can be run by executing `npm run lint`

 # Development Thoughts
-## ES6 (ES2015)
-This is the second application I have had the opportunity to use the new ES6 standard for.
-I wanted to take this opportunity to learn more about the new language features that have been introduced and start getting comfortable with those features.
-I still have some inconsistency in using the new features and figuring out how they best fit, for instnace I use the arrow functions in the code (=> syntax) but in the tests I wrote the older syntax in the it and describe lines.

 ## Functional Style, Immutable.js
 I wanted to use a functional style in this program as I have been learning Clojure lately and really like the function paradigm.
 I decided to use Immutable.js (<https://facebook.github.io/immutable-js/>) to get Clojure style